-Our research program explores new electronic structure, new reactivity, and new connectivity involving the main group elements, with the goal of developing new conceptual advances, new catalysts, and new classes of inorganic materials.
+Our research explores the electronic structure, reactivity, and connectivity modes of main group elements with the goal of developing new catalysts and classes of inorganic materials.

 We are developing phosphorus-nitrogen cages into new 3-dimensional "scaffolding molecules" from which additional functional groups can be extended with well-defined bond angles and lengths.
 Traditionally, certain organic molecules such as adamantanes and tetraarylmethanes have been used as scaffolds due to their ability to covalently link functional groups in rigidly defined arrangements, leading to applications in optoelectronic materials, thermally-stable energetic compounds, catalysts with enhanced robustness or multi-catalytic sites, bioactive frameworks, and pharmaceuticals.
 In reticular chemistry, such scaffolds also have many applications due to their symmetry and ability to space out nodes.
 The inorganic cages we have developed in this context are much easier to synthesize and derivatize, offer a phosphorus NMR handle, and fill a geometric gap between the scaffold sizes currently available.
 We are interested in applying these cages in materials chemistry.
 Polymers are generally comprised of linear or ring based monomers.
 We are curious about the possibility of making cage-dense polymers - materials that feature a large number of 3-dimensional cages in their backbone.
 Such materials are not well-represented because it is difficult to make polymerizable organic cages.
 On the other hand, reactive inorganic cages are relatively straightforward to make and we believe they represent an excellent means of exploring the uncharted territory that is cage-dense polymers and materials.